amirzkhalid/Loan-Risk-Analytics-Pipeline--AWS-Snowflake-Power-BI-/README.md

 - Step 1 : Open AWS S3, Select local region, then Create a bucket and Upload dataset (Loan_Default) into it, dataset is a csv file.
 - Step 2 : Open AWS IAM, Go to Access Manager and choose Roles section, then create role, select trusted entity: AWS Account, Option: Require External ID,     Extermal ID: 00000.
 - Step 3 : For permission policies in IAM, choose AmazonS3FullyAccess, to ensure the third-part can access the S3, then give the role name as you wish.
 For me (Snowflake-Test-Role)
-- Step 4 : open Snowflake and run the syntax.
-Copy the Role Arn you had created and paste it into storage_aws_role_arn. give your bucket path into storage_allowed_locations.
+- Step 4 : open Snowflake add new workspace and run the syntax.
+Copy the Role Arn you had created and paste it into storage_aws_role_arn in the syntax. give your bucket path into storage_allowed_locations.

           create or replace storage integration s3_integration
           type =  external_stage